Heather Wilson Nominated As U.S. Secretary Of The Air Force

 President Trump is nominating former Congresswoman and Air Force Academy graduate Heather Wilson to become U.S. Secretary of the Air Force.

-A Republican, Wilson represented New Mexico’s First Congressional District from 1998 to 2009.
+A Republican, Wilson represented New Mexico’s First Congressional District in the Albuquerque area from 1998 to 2009.
 She left politics after two unsuccessful attempts at a U.S. Senate seat and for the past four years has held the position of president of the South Dakota School of Mines and Technology.

 Heather Wilson, 56, was the first female military veteran elected to a full term in Congress.
 While in Congress, she served on the House Permanent Select Committee on Intelligence, the House Armed Services Committee, and the House Energy and Commerce Committee.
 She also chaired the House Subcommittee on Technical and Tactical Intelligence.